Paper Chan's Little Guide to Minecraft Server Optimization!

 Although view-distance uses significant less resources compare to simulation-distance, please still be mindful on its performance impact especially on large server where every bit of resource saving helps.

-Encourage your players to install Fabric mod loaders with client mods such as Bobby or Farsight to cache chunk views locally with no cost to server performace!
+Encourage your players to install Fabric mod loaders with client mods such as Bobby to cache chunk views locally with no cost to server performance!

 allow-flight=true